pnlbwh/CNN-Diffusion-MRIBrain-Segmentation/docs/README.md

 ## 3. Clean up

-The aggregated mask is cleaned up using a [maskfilter from mrtrix](https://mrtrix.readthedocs.io/en/latest/reference/commands/maskfilter.html).
+The aggregated mask can be cleaned up using a [maskfilter from mrtrix](https://mrtrix.readthedocs.io/en/latest/reference/commands/maskfilter.html) by `-filter mrtrix` argument.
 In brief, there remain islands of non brain region in the aggregated mask.
 The above filter applies a series of morphological operation i.e. erosion and dilation to clean up the mask.
-If mrtrix installation is a problem for you, you can use [Python translated version](../src/maskfilter) of maskfilter provided with this software by setting the environment variable:
+If mrtrix installation is a problem for you, you can use [Python translated version](../src/maskfilter.py) of maskfilter provided with this software by `-filter scipy` argument.
+If `-filter` is not used, then aggregated mask is returned.

-    export FILTER_METHOD=PYTHON

 # Troubleshooting